Home

 BIOGRAPHIES OF BOARD MEMBERS

 Steve Becker has been involved with small group ministry since 2003 in the Seattle, WA area, where he has offered facilitator training, served as a member of the Theme Team, and has facilitated a group for persons with special needs.
-His special interest is developing topics for covenant groups.
-He is Acting Vice-President for the Small Group Ministry Network Board of Directors.
+His special interest is developing topics for covenant groups, including Spiritual Journeys: 101 Session Plans for Small Group Ministry Programs.
 Steve lives in Seattle.

 Rev. Dr. Jan Carlsson-Bull introduced small group ministry at First Parish Unitarian Universalist in Cohasset, Massachusetts, where she was Minister for six years.
-The program has grown to encompass 25% of the membership.
+The program grew to encompass 25% of the membership.
 Jan has held leadership positions on the UUA's Commission on Social Witness, the Metro/NY District's Anti-Racism and Diversity Committee, and in district chapters of the UU Ministers Association.
 She was a charter member of the Board of the UU Trauma Response Ministry.
-In August 2010 she will begin interim ministry at the Unitarian Universalist Congregation of the Catskills in Kingston, NY.
+She was interim ministry at the Unitarian Universalist Congregation of the Catskills in Kingston, NY.
+She is starting her ministry at the Unitarian Universalist Church in Meriden, CT.

 Diana Dorroh, Program Director, and Rev. Steve Crump have led the Baton Rouge program since its beginning in 1999.
 That program now has 200 participants.
 She participated in several workshops organized by Rev. Bob Hill when he was District Executive of the Southwest District.
 Her special interest is in using small group ministry to strengthen and grow congregations.
-She currently serves as volunteer staff at the Unitarian Church of Baton Rouge.
-Diana is Secretary for the Small Group Network Board.
+She is just completing her years of service as volunteer staff at the Unitarian Church of Baton Rouge.
+She has led workshops on Small Group Ministry, is co-author of the Network's Facilitator Manual.
+Diana is Secretary for the Small Group Network Board and is editor of the Covenant Group News (CGN).

-Susan Hollister is on the Covenant Group Team at Eno River UU Fellowship in Durham, NC.
+Susan Hollister is on the Covenant Group Leadership Team at Eno River UU Fellowship in Durham, NC.
 She helped launch Small Group Ministry at Main Line Unitarian Church in Devon, PA, where she co-facilitated a group and served on the SGM Steering Team and the session writing team.
 Susan promotes SGM as an ideal way for newcomers to meet people and make connections.
-She is Treasurer for the SGMN Board.

 Linda Serra is a member of the Unitarian Universalist Congregation of Atlanta, Georgia, where she coordinates the UUCA Covenant Group Program as her primary responsibility as Lay Minister.
 She served as a group facilitator when the program was launched in 2006, and assumed responsibility for the program two years later.
 Linda believes that a dynamic SGM program creates a vigorous energy that strengthens every other aspect of a congregation.

 Rev. Helen Zidowecki has been involved with Small Group Ministry for 10 years.
 She is a member of the Augusta, ME congregation, where she is a facilitator and on the Topics Committee.
 Her special interest is SGM in Lifespan Faith Development and in smaller congregations.
 She was the Program Consultant, Northeast District, until July 2007.
 She leads workshops and writes materials on SGM.
 Helen resides in Litchfield, ME.
-She is President for the SGM Network Board.
+She is President for the SGM Network Board and works on the website.

 REPORTS AND ARTICLES